replicatedhq/replicated-docs/docs/intro-replicated.md

 # What is Replicated?

-Replicated is an enterprise software distribution platform that lets vendors package their application using Kubernetes manifests or Helm charts and securely distribute their application to diverse customer environments, including both on-premises and cloud environments.
+Replicated is an enterprise software distribution platform that lets you package your application using Kubernetes manifests or Helm charts, and securely distribute your application to diverse customer environments.
+This includes on-premises and cloud environments.

 To learn more about Replicated, see [Intro to Replicated: 20 Ways We Help](https://www.youtube.com/watch?v=2eOh7CofY3Q&t=779s) video.

 ## Replicated Components

-Replicated includes components and features that make it easier for vendors to manage and deploy applications, and for enterprise users to install and manage their application instance.
+Replicated includes components and features that make it easier for you to manage and deploy applications, and for enterprise users to install and manage their application instance.

 ![What is Replicated?](/images/what-is-replicated.png)